-- Regularly change your focus from the back part of the pelvic floor and anal sphincter and then using the entire pelvic floor (front, back and sides) together - Aim to hold your muscles with your mind as well as with the machine for the entire contraction part of the cycle.
-Make sure you are not fading before the contraction is over - Make sure you breathe when you contract your muscles - $\cdot\,$ Relax properly in the rest part of the pattern - Remember to exercise in different positions lying, sitting and now standing - Especially standing now as this is where life takes place but don't walk around!
+- Regularly change your focus from the back part of the pelvic floor and anal sphincter and then using the entire pelvic floor (front, back and sides). - Aim to hold your muscles with your mind as well as with the machine for the entire contraction part of the cycle.
+Make sure you are not fading before the contraction is over. - Make sure you breathe when you contract your muscles. - · Relax properly in the rest part of the pattern. - Remember to exercise in different positions lying, sitting and now standing.